A chronology of key events

 2012 June - Government announces plans to sell off hundreds of state assets in a drive to expand the private sector.

 Uzbekistan agrees to allow NATO to remove its military vehicles and equipment through its territory as NATO-led forces speed up their withdrawal from Afghanistan.

-2012 September - Government deprives largest mobile phone operator, Russian-owned Uzdunrobita, of its license to operate and arrests several senior managers on a variety of charges.
-Russian parent company MTS accuses government of a shakedown, and Swiss police begin a related money-laundering investigation that eventually involves President Karimov's elder daughter Gulnara.
+2012 September - Government strips largest mobile phone operator, Russian-owned Uzdunrobita, of its license to operate and arrests several managers.
+Swiss police begin a related money-laundering investigation that eventually involves President Karimov's elder daughter, Gulnara.